socketsupply/next-native/README.md

 Next.js framework.

 > [!WARNING]
 > This is pre-release software!
-It's only ready for early adopters and potential contributors.
+It requires the `dev` branch of the [`socket-runtime`][0].
+It's only ready for early adopters and potential contributors

 # USAGE